-Microsoft’s transition to the "New Outlook" has fundamentally changed how add-ins operate, moving away from COM-based desktop plugins to web-based add-ins.
+Microsoft’s transition to the "New Outlook" has changed how add-ins operate, moving away from COM-based desktop plugins to web-based add-ins.
 For sales professionals who live and die by their CRM, this can be a frustrating transition.

 The core promise of the HubSpot Sales plugin has always been efficiency.
 As a salesperson, context switching - jumping between your email client and your CRM - is a productivity killer.